Abrahaminte Santhathikal Review: A Deft Suspense Thriller That Is A Compelling Watch!

 Plot

 Derick Abraham is one of the most revered cops of the force and he is often assigned with special tasks.
-He is one such person who upholds his profession such above anything else.
-But, one such instance occurs when his brother becomes an accused in a murder and what happens rest has been narrated in a deft manner in Abrahaminte Santhathikal.
+He is one such person who upholds his profession much above anything else.
+But, one such instance occurs when his brother becomes an accused in a murder and what happens later has been narrated in a deft manner in Abrahaminte Santhathikal.

 Mammootty As Derick Abraham

 Mammootty is in top form as the lead character and he steals the show with his performance, which is rich in all aspects.
 The emotional variations and the inner conflicts are safe in the hands of the master actor.
-Be it in the occasional mass sequences or the emotional ones, which hold due importance in the film, he excels.
+Be it the occasional mass sequences or the emotional ones, which hold due importance in the film, he excels.
 He has done a good number of cop roles in the past and he has made it a point to make Derick Abraham quite different from each one of them.

 Anson Paul As Philip Abraham

 Anson Paul gets to play a meaty role as Philip Abraham, the younger brother of Derick Abraham.
-The actor has bagged the big opportunity that he has got and has come up with a confident performance even though there are slight rooms for improvement.
+The actor has bagged the big opportunity that he has got and has come up with a confident performance even though there are rooms for improvement.

 The Leading Ladies

-Kaniha appears as Daisy Joseph, the public prosecutor and she does complete justice to her role and she has her own importance in the story.
+Kaniha appears as Diana Joseph, the public prosecutor and she does complete justice to her role and she has her own importance in the story.
 On the other hand, Tarushi as Aleena has delivered a decent performance in a crucial role.

 Rest Of The Cast

 Abrahaminte Santhathikal is rich in star cast and the movie also features some of the talented supporting actors in important roles.
 Siddique excels in the role of a cop yet again.
 Similar are the cases of Renji Panicker and Kalabhavan.
-Bringing in Yog Japee for an important role was indeed a good idea by the makers.
+Bringing in Yog Japee for an important role was indeed a good idea of the makers.

 Script & Direction

-Haneef Adeni, who had scripted The Great Father has penned Abrhaminte Santhathikal as well.
-He has already proved his ability to etch some fine thrilling elements with hid debut venture and Abrahaminte Santhathikal is a befitting continuation.
-The script has been layered in a good manner and the suspense elements has been kept under the wraps till the end.
-Much like in the Great Father, the script also focuses on the emotional and family angle, especially in the first half.
+Haneef Adeni, who had scripted The Great Father, has penned Abrahaminte Santhathikal as well.
+He has already proved his ability to etch some fine thrilling elements with his debut venture and Abrahaminte Santhathikal is a befitting continuation.
+The script has been layered in a good manner and the suspense elements have been kept under the wraps till the end.
+Much like in The Great Father, the script also focuses on the emotional and family angle, especially in the first half.

-It is a confident debut by Shaji Padoor as a film-maker and he has put the years of experience to play.
+It is a confident debut by Shaji Padoor as a film-maker and he has put the years of experience that he has, to play.
+He has brought in freshness in the way he has opted to tell the story.
 The narrative pattern of the film is tricky and it is safe in the hands of an experienced player like him.
-He makes the actor in Mammootty to the full use and the making style is nothing short of exhilarating.
+He has given due importance to the actor in Mammootty than the star in him.
+At the same time, has cleverly embedded some mass elements in between, without affecting the flow of the film.

 Other Aspects